- 1 Welcome

 Finally, let’s look at one method to create a physical storyboard.
 [Chris, a white man wearing a blue t-shirt, stands to the side pointing down at a a corkboard covered in white cue cards, each with illegible text written on them.
 They are organized in rows and columns.]
 For this method, you will need a corkboard (or a large piece of cardboard), lots of cue cards, and lots of pins.
 [Chris shows the camera a blank cue card and a container of push pins.]
 On this corkboard, find a way to denote the different acts of a scientific paper.
 [Chris takes a cue card from the board and hold it up to the camera.
 He points at the headings Point, Known, and New, each with illegible text written after them.]
 Now, use the cue cards as your scenes.
 On each cue card write the point or message of your scene, and the known and new information.
 Pin up your scenes and move your scenes around as I am doing right now.
 [Chris unpins a card and switches its placement with another beside it.]

 So that’s three potential methods for creating a storyboard.
 Again, find the method that works best for you and feel free to adapt the method for your needs.
 You may also find that you like the digital and physical versions for different reasons.
 For example, having a physical version above your computer is nice to continually look over as you write but creating a digital storyboard may be easier for you.

 Check out my storyboard for the article “Hardwood content impacts the parasitoid community associated with Eastern spruce budworm (Lepidoptera: Tortricidae)” using the fillable pdf and presentation templates.

-Example of a storyboard using the fillable pdf template.
+EXAMPLE #1: Check out the following example of a storyboard that was created using the fillable pdf template.

-Example of a storyboard using the presentation template.
+EXAMPLE #2: Check out the following example of a storyboard that was created using the presentation template.